solidjs/solid/README.md

 Solid's data management is built off a set of flexible reactive primitives.
 Similar to React Hooks except instead of whitelisting change for an owning Component they independentally are soley responsible for all the updates.

 Solid's State primitive is arguably its most powerful and distinctive one.
 Through the use of proxies and explicit setters it gives the control of an immutable interface and the performance of a mutable one.
-Note only Plain Objects and Arrays are deeply wrapped.
-To get started set and update state with an object.
+The setters support a variety of forms, but to get started set and update state with an object.

 ```jsx
 import { createState, onCleanup } from "solid-js";